 Now for my additional tips

 You may have noticed that I freehand my wing, but that's because I've been doing it so long that I don't feel the need for a guide anymore.
 (Practice really does make perfect!
 So there's hope for anyone who thinks winged liner is impossible.)
-However, if you want to use a guide, I suggest Scotch Tape angled upwards towards where your brow ends on the outer edge, like this:
+However, if you want to use a guide, I suggest Scotch Tape angled upwards towards where your brow ends on the outer edge.

 I like to first stick the tape on the back of my hand and pull it off once or twice so it loses some of the stickiness and doesn't pull on the delicate skin around my eyes too much when I remove it.